 - Expand the menu option in the bottom left of your image window and select Document Profile.

-If your images are not sRGB follow these steps to convert them.
+If your images are not sRGB, follow these steps to convert them in Photoshop.
 Always work on a copy of your image to preserve your originals for other uses.

 - Select sRGB as the Destination Space.

 - Select Adobe ACE as the Engine and Perceptual as the Intent to achieve the best possible match between Adobe RGB and sRGB without losing subtle gradations and transitions.